raspibolt/raspibolt/raspibolt/raspibolt_20_pi.md

 The usage of a swap file can degrade your SD card very quickly.
 Therefore, we will move it to the external hard disk.

-* Delete the old swap file
+* As user "admin", delete the old swap file
   `$ sudo dphys-swapfile swapoff`
   `$ sudo dphys-swapfile uninstall`